Visualizing worldwide influenza and SARS-CoV-2 activity over time

 Measuring SARS-CoV-2 Activity

-Now that we have explained how we arrived at our overviews of influenza activity across the globe, let’s return to SARS-CoV-2.
-How did we measure SARS-CoV-2 activity for each month?
+Now that we have explained how we arrived at our overview of influenza activity across the globe, let’s return to SARS-CoV-2.

-The animation uses deaths data as a proxy for SARS-CoV-2 activity.
-Why deaths instead of infections?
-Data for the latter depend to a large extent on how much testing is being done.
-With big increases in testing there can be big increases in the recorded number of infections without there being corresponding increases in the number of actual infections.
+Why use deaths and not cases as a proxy for SARS-CoV-2 activity?
+Data for cases depend to a large extent on how much testing is being done.
+With big increases in testing there can be big increases in the recorded number of cases without there being corresponding increases in the number of actual infections.
 It’s just that many infections that would have gone undetected in the absence of widespread testing are now recorded and included in the official statistics.

-To be sure, that doesn’t mean there are no problems with using deaths data as a reliable proxy for SARS-CoV-2 activity.
+To be sure, that doesn’t mean there are no issues with using deaths data as a reliable proxy for SARS-CoV-2 activity.
 For example, there are measurement problems: Not all countries or regions use the same criteria to determine which deaths count as SARS-CoV-2 deaths.
 Some countries count everybody who tests positive for Covid and subsequently dies as a Covid death, no matter whether Covid was the primary cause or even meaningfully contributed to the death.
 Other countries use much stricter criteria.
-That makes comparisons between countries more difficult.
-And when a country changes the way it counts Covid deaths, it can even make it difficult to compare different months for the same country.
+That makes it difficult to compare countries when it comes to the absolute numbers of Covid deaths, but it does allow for meaningful comparisons between countries when it comes to temporal patterns (unless during the year a country makes changes in the way it counts Covid deaths).

-Moreover, in the past six months societies have taken all sorts of measures to combat the virus and the damage it can cause, and so reductions in the number of deaths may be the result of those measures rather than of subsiding virus activity.
+A different kind of methodological problem occurs as the result of the measures taken by societies to combat the virus and the damage it causes: Decreases in the number of deaths may be the result of those measures rather than of subsiding virus activity.
 For example, if vulnerable groups are better protected now, deaths may go down even though virus activity may be very similar.

-Lastly, while it is of course a positive development that treatment has been improving over time, it also creates a methodological problem: With improved treatment a decrease in the number of daily deaths does not necessarily mean a decrease in SARS-CoV-2 activity.
+Moreover, to the extent that treatment has been improving over time, a decrease in the number of daily deaths does not necessarily mean a decrease in SARS-CoV-2 activity.

-Despite all these caveats, however, it is still clear that compared to infection rates, death rates are a more reliable indicator of the level of underlying SARS-CoV-2 activity.
+Despite these caveats death rates still seem like a more reliable indicator of temporal patterns in the level of SARS-CoV-2 activity than cases are.

-SARS-CoV-2 has only been known to the world since last November.
-And while we are learning more and more about the virus and how it is typically transmitted, and while we are finding that the virus does seem to spread more easily in settings that are more common during flu season, when it comes to the empirical question how the virus travels across the globe we have meaningful data for only the past six months or so.
+SARS-CoV-2 has only been known to the world since late 2019.
+And while we are learning more and more about the virus and how it is typically transmitted, and while we are finding that the virus does seem to spread more easily in settings that are more common during flu season, when it comes to the empirical question how the virus travels across the globe we have meaningful data for only the past year or so.

 Therefore, it is quite possible that the correlation so far between influenza and SARS-CoV-2 activity may not be due to any meaningful and persistent similarities between the two types of viruses and the ways in which they typically interact with the changing environments in which they occur.

-For example, we cannot exclude the possibility that the fact that SARS-CoV-2 emerged in China at the start of flu season rather than in some other time of the year was relatively meaningless and coincidental.
+For example, we cannot exclude the possibility that the fact that SARS-CoV-2 emerged in China at the start of flu season rather than in some other time (and/or place) of the year was relatively meaningless and coincidental.
 Maybe it could have just as well emerged in May or July instead and started its spread across the globe several months earlier and/or in different ways than it has now.
-And if that had happened, there might not have been much of an overlap with influenza activity patterns.
+And if that had happened, there may have been less overlap with influenza activity patterns.

 So we caution against drawing simple causal conclusions merely on the basis of the data presented here.

-With more time will come more data, which is why we will continue to update this article and the animations as the year goes on.
+With more time will come more data, which is why we will continue to update this article and the animations as the pandemic unfolds.

 More Articles by Koen Swinkels